bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 - *SNAP Sentinel-3 toolbox* (current version including latest updates is 7.0.2)
 - *snap-slope* processor  (comes with the SNAP Sentinel-3 toolbox)
 - *s3tbx-olci-o2corr* processor (comes with the SNAP Sentinel-3 toolbox)
-- lookup tables for OLCI O2 correction (come with the SNAP Sentinel-3 toolbox)
+- lookup tables for OLCI O2 harmonisation (come with the SNAP Sentinel-3 toolbox)
 - *s3tbx-snow* plugin (current version is 3.0)
 - *idepix-core* plugin (current version is 7.0.1)
 - *idepix-olci* plugin (current version is 7.0.1)